 Warhawks Ambassador website- The Warhawk Ambassadors are the official hosts of Calhoun Community College.
 They represent the college at official functions, give campus tours, host student and faculty events, represent Calhoun Community College at various high school programs, and participate in community events.
-It's a great way to meet other students, faculty and administrators, and become involved in student activities.
-Some of the requirements for being a Warhawk are a positive attitude, a minimum GPA of 3.0, strong time management skills, and registered for 12 hours.
-The Warhawk Ambassadors meet every Wednesday at 1:00 p.m., Decatur Campus Math Science Building Conference Room; Huntsville Campus Administrative Conference Room.
-Contact sponsors Rebecca Turner or Takeema Johnson for more information.
+It is a great way to meet other students, faculty and administrators, and become involved in student activities.
+Some of the requirements for being a Warhawk are having a positive attitude, possessing strong time management skills, and enrolling full-time with a minimum GPA of 3.0.
+The Warhawk Ambassadors meet every Wednesday at 1:00 p.m., Decatur Campus, Math Science Building, President's Suite Conference Room; Huntsville Campus, Administrative Conference Room.